tfraudet/PyAcphFlightsLogbook/README.md

 The program uses a configuration file to initalize settings related to database connection, logging behavior, APRS connection & filtering and other general settings.

-The section `[logbook_general]` is used to initialize general parameters for the logbook
+The section `[logbook]` is used to initialize general parameters for the logbook

 ``` ini
 [logbook]